May 20, 2020

 Metal grinding shards from nearby work on-site can land on wood and damage its appearance and integrity.

-Questions about fire performance often come from the uninitiated, but mass timber performs well here.
+In contradiction to how we typically think about wood and fire, mass timber performs well here.
 Multiple fire performance tests conducted at the ATF Fire Research Laboratory confirmed that mass timber structures meet fire resistance requirements in the International Building Code.
 Exposed mass timber chars on the outside and forms a layer to shield the interior.
 When codes require that timber be protected with gypsum wall board, it was found to achieve nearly damage-free performance.

 The insurance industry is still catching up and typically still treats mass timber structures like regular wood frame houses.
 Premiums are higher on builder’s risk.